 I can definitely see the appeal of backlinks between wikis, but only in an abstract sense at the moment.

-The utility is in how much it can facilitate networked thought.
+The utility is in the networked thought.
 I guess for me it comes down to whether I see the utility in all of this connectivity on specifically my evergreen notes, as opposed to my stream posts.